Venice in Sarasota County, Florida — The American South (South Atlantic)

 The Hotel Venice was placed on the National Register of Historic Places in 1984 and was the first building in the City of Venice to be listed.

-2002 by Venice Area Historical Society.
+Erected 2002 by Venice Area Historical Society.

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1932.

 Location.
 27° 6.049′ N, 82° 26.846′ W. Marker is in Venice, Florida, in Sarasota County.
-Marker is on Tampa Avenue West east of Nassau Street North, on the right when traveling west.
+It is on Tampa Avenue West east of Nassau Street North, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Venice FL 34285, United States of America.
 Touch for directions.

-Photographed By Dale K. Benington, July 7, 2010
+Photographed by Dale K. Benington, July 7, 2010

 7. The Hotel Venice Marker